 2523 George Nick Connor Dr., New Orleans LA 70119

 Interested in helping out at B2P?
 We encourage you to drop in to our worknights and help us respond to prisoners’ letters and wrap packages.
-All are welcome: volunteers do not need to sign up, register, or RSVP.
+All are welcome: individual volunteers do not need to sign up, register, or RSVP.
 You can just show up to 2523 George Nick Connor Dr., New Orleans, LA 70119 any Sunday between 4 and 7 p.m.
-Feel free to stay for a single worknight, come back every week, or ask us about joining our group.
+Feel free to stay for a single worknight, come back every week, or ask us about joining the collective and helping run B2P.
 Check our Facebook page for updates and additions to our worknight schedule.
 Parking is limited.
 Please be courteous of our neighbors and do not park in their driveways.

 B2P also welcomes a variety of groups including universities, interfaith groups, and community service organizations.
 We welcome groups of up to 12 people.
 Our workspace is small, so please contact us as possible to confirm we will have enough room for your group.
 Please include the size of your group and prospective date of your visit.

 To give you an idea of what goes on at a worknight here are the Package Preparations Instructions for Volunteers.